ShihYLin/Ag-Informatics/README.md

 ## 🏅 Acknowledgments

-Special thanks to Dr. Anika Raturi for their guidance and contributions.
+Special thanks to Dr. Ankita Raturi for their guidance and contributions.